 Located about three miles north of City Hall, the station is adjacent to the Fairhill neighborhood.
-Passengers use the platforms only, as the former PRR depot now serves as a commercial space.
+Passengers use the platforms only, as the former Pennsylvania Railroad depot now serves as a commercial space.

 2900 North Broad Street